LinuxCommandLibrary

 kubectl-certificate

-Approve or deny certificate signing requests
+Manage certificate signing requests in Kubernetes

 TLDR

-Approve a certificate signing request by name
+Approve a certificate signing request

-$ kubectl certificate approve [csr_name]
+$ kubectl certificate approve [csr-name]

 copy

-Deny a certificate signing request by name
+Deny a certificate signing request

-$ kubectl certificate deny [csr_name]
+$ kubectl certificate deny [csr-name]

 copy